angeleefshaw/Portfolio-Take-One/README.md

   An online portfolio built to showcase my most challenging and enjoyable projects as a developer.

   ## Usage
   Click on the live link given above.
 Use the navigation links to traverse the page.
-Click on project images to view each project.
+Click on 'Project Preview' to view each project.

   ## License
   MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)